nvplus/itg-guide/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j1RiTrTW0-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Another, simpler option is to simply remove your inner brackets and screws and attach your centre panel using double sided tape.
 This is incredibly lazy, but doesn't require you to use power tools or buy new screws.

+### Bracketless conversions
+<iframe width="560" height="315" src="https://www.youtube.com/embed/anB_ZMZWBUA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Ashley P. sells kits to convert your pad to her bracketless panels, so you can do away with brackets all together.

+To buy these, join her [Facebook group](https://www.facebook.com/groups/777175613046481/) then DM her or Adam Kirby to let you in.
+She also sells replacement DDR panels in this Facebook group.

 ### Using tape for increased sensitivity on arcade sensors
 <img src="https://cdn.discordapp.com/attachments/591858300790767616/844251013955453018/103312533_285655112629603_214532263864403830_n.png" height=300px/>